LeStrangeToo/CakeyBot-wiki/README.md

 ## Premium/Donations

-Cakey Bot does have a "Premium" mode similar to some popular bots.
-However, the Cakey Bot team believes every feature should be free for all users, not just for those who pay.
-If you buy premium, you will gain access to higher limits and more customization options.
+The Cakey Bot team strongly believes that every feature should be freely available for all users, not just for those who pay.
+However, Cakey Bot does have a "Premium" mode available to those who wish to purchase this option for their server, and to those who donate to the project.
 You will also get a fancy colored role on our support discord to show off your donation.
+When you buy premium, you gain access to higher limits and more customization options.
+There is also a "User Premium" option that allows you to favorite and use premium commands in any server using Cakey Bot.
+Premium options can be purchased [here](https://cakeybot.app/premium.html).
-You can also do one-off donations via [paypal](https://www.paypal.com/paypalme2/CakeCraftNetwork) or by [patreon](https://www.patreon.com/cakeybot).
-All donations will go directly to Cakey Bot's hosting costs.
-If we make more money than the cost of hosting, the rest will go to other bot-related costs such as domains, ssl, advertising, community events and similar.
+Donations can be made via [paypal](https://www.paypal.com/paypalme2/CakeCraftNetwork) or by [patreon](https://www.patreon.com/cakeybot).
+All donations will go directly to covering Cakey Bot's hosting and maintenance costs.
+Funds in excess of these costs will go to other bot-related costs such as domains, ssl, advertising, community events and similar.

 ## Features